Rolando Cruz case: Investigation

 When Rolando Cruz, a 20-year-old known gang member from Aurora, approached the police with purported information about the murder, to claim the $10,000 reward, he became a person of interest because of his fabrications.
-Several weeks later, Alejandro Hernandez, a high-school dropout also from Aurora, came forward and said that three people had murdered Jeanine and that he knew two of them, Steven Buckley and "Ricky".
+Several weeks later, Alejandro Hernandez, a high-school dropout also from Aurora, came forward and said that three people had murdered Jeanine and that he knew two of them, Stephen Buckley and "Ricky".
 Ricky was never identified.
 Hernandez himself soon became a suspect.

 The police took Buckley's boots (which he was wearing the day of the abduction of the girl) to compare with a print found on the front door of the house, which had been kicked in to gain entry.
 John Gorajczyk, a shoe print examiner in the DuPage County police crime lab, concluded they did not match but never completed a report about this result.
 Gorajczyk later said that lead prosecutor and Assistant State's Attorney Thomas Knight told him not to discuss the Buckley print not matching, nor the lack of his report.
 Knight sent the print and boots to the Illinois State Police crime lab, who also did not find a match.
 He next sent the boots and prints to an expert in Kansas who concluded there was no match.
 Finally the prosecution submitted the print and boots to Louise Robbins, an anthropologist in North Carolina said to be an expert on footprints.
 She testified that Buckley's boots matched the print, and that she could identify the height and race of the wearer by it.

 Cruz, Hernandez and Buckley were indicted for the abduction, rape and murder of Nicarico on 8 March 1984.
 After Robbins was discredited in 1986 as an expert witness, the FBI crime lab conducted its own tests.
 Affirming the reviews by the first three persons above, it concluded that Buckley's boot did not match the print.

 There was enormous public and political pressure on the DuPage County State Attorney's office to solve this highly publicized case.
 The police and prosecutors became convinced of Cruz's guilt.
 The lead detective, John Sam, resigned in protest before the 1985 trial because he believed that the three men were innocent.